 CSSP funds may not be used to assist participants in obtaining their master's or doctorate degree.

-Document in ISS.
-The ISS must document comprehensive assessment outcomes pursuant to Section 6.3 including but not limited to; the participants employment goal, employers who may employ program graduates within the participant's labor market area, the education and training program, all education and training providers, the location of the training provider, the postsecondary certificate, degree or industry recognized credential the participant seeks, any remedial, English language learner, pre requisite or refresher courses the participant will take, the length of time the participant expects to take to complete their education or training including pre-requisites pursuant to Section 6.6, an enumerated list of education, training and support services with their estimated costs that CSSP will provide, a financial subsistence plan including all sources of income supports, financial aid or other financial contributions in support of and for the duration of the plan, and specific job search activities.

 CSSP Education.
 Training and Support Services

 Provisions applicable to all CSSP services

 CSSP provides education, training, and support services, as provided in this rule, that are not reasonably available from another publicly available source and that are necessary for participants to successfully complete the education and training program established in the TSS.
 All costs for services and goods must be pre-approved and verified with documentation before they are paid by CSSP.